LennaHammer/English/EVP/out/words_adverb.md

 ## 392. quite ## adverb
 /kwɑɪt/ COMPLETELY
 [B1]completely
-- Quite frankly, the thought of performing terrifies me.
+- Quite `frankly`, the thought of performing terrifies me.
-- I'm not quite sure I understand what you mean.
+- I'm not quite `sure` I understand what you mean.
 - Dinner isn't quite ready yet.
 - The two situations are quite different.